vikas-poddar-slalom/katacoda-scenarios/session-09-lab2-gitops-pipeline/step3.md

 # Configuration Repository

+In this step, you will setup your Config Repository with 2 k8s manifests to create your namespace and your deployment.

 ## 1. Configuration Repository

 Push the k8s manifest files to the configuration repository.
 This repository will be monitored by FluxCD to synchronize the k8s deployment with the configuration